-Three-time Native American Music Award Winner, Recording Artist and Performer, Native American Flute Player and Singer is a well-known artist who honors Native American culture through his music.
-He is also world renowned for his work with his band Big City Indians.
+International Three-Time Native American Music Award & Multi Award Winner, Recording Artist and Performer, Native American Flute Player and Singer is a well-known artist who honors Native American culture through his music.
+He is also renowned for his work with his band Big City Indians.

 His Indian spirit has carried him to faraway lands across Europe and the U.S. to share his soulful flute music.
 He is a regular guest on many festivals and gatherings throughout the world.
 Wolfsheart’s 5 solo albums garnered great international success.
 He embraces Contemporary Native American, Chill-Out, Pop with grace and passion.
 He has received many prestigious awards including three Native American Music Awards.
-He has also won the Silver Arrow Award multiple times throughout his career thus far.
 Since his childhood days he feels closely related to nature and freedom.
 Growing-up in a surrounding, which accepted his personality, Wolfsheart naturally interiorized the Native way of life.
 The strong respect for mother earth and her gifts as well as for the dignity of every human being is a basic intrinsic value he believes in.
 Thus, it was a great honor for him to receive the Indian name WOLFSHEART from a Kalapuya Native during a special honorary ceremony.
 The wolf is a creature with a high sense of loyalty and strength.

 Wolfsheart´s emotional soft woodwind notes are able to transfer you into a state of total relaxation, while stimulating your soul at the same time.
 Travel through the boulevard of your dreams and find yourself in an oasis of meditative inner peace.
 Unique tunes explore the landscapes of the soul, allowing for stimulating moments of relaxation.
 Atmospheric moods and feelings invite you to a journey of fantasy.